 “You’re so immature,” he said.

-At sixteen, Charles knew he had none, so he stood up and crossed his arms.
+At thirteen, Charles knew he had none, so he stood up and crossed his arms.
 “I’m gonna go find something for me to read.
 Stay here, okay?”

 Allison mimicked his posture and blinked at him.
 “Where else would I go?”